 I am Lecturer in Modern British History.
 I studied for my History undergraduate degree at the University of Sussex, where I went on to study for my Master's and PhD in Contemporary History.
 I graduated with my doctoral degree in January 2014.
-My PhD research, supervised by Professor Claire Langhamer and Professor Ian Gazeley, explored the centrality of the countryside in the training of British youth organisations in the mid-twentieth century and will be published by Palgrave Macmillan in 2017.
+My PhD research, supervised by Professor Claire Langhamer and Professor Ian Gazeley, explored the centrality of the countryside in the training of British youth organisations in the mid-twentieth century and was published by Palgrave Macmillan in 2018.
 I began teaching in 2010 and since then have taught on a variety of courses ranging across the degree programme at the Universities of Sussex and Brighton.

 Areas of expertise